 Are your doors made of either solid wood or metal clad?

 Nearly one third of burglars enter a home through the front door.
 An old wooden door or a hollow one can be kicked in within seconds.
 Help beef up your home’s security by installing a windowless solid wood or metal clad door.

 A dark entrance or pathway is not only a safety hazard, it’s like rolling out the welcome mat for a burglar.
 SafeWise encourages you to use pathway lighting and motion lighting to illuminate your home’s exterior.
 Some alarm monitoring providers even offer apps that let you control your home’s lighting from your smartphone.

 Is your house number clearly visible from the street?

 When an emergency strikes, every second counts.
 Make sure that police, firefighters, and/or paramedics can quickly find the right house by keeping your house numbers visible.
 SafeWise advises checking your house numbers quarterly to ensure they haven’t faded or been obstructed by vegetation.

 Opening the door to your home without knowing who’s on the other side can be frightening and dangerous.
 SafeWise urges home owners to select a quality door that’s equipped with a peep hole.
 If your home already has a quality door installed, but it doesn’t have a peep hole, you can purchase one and install it in the door.
 Wide angle peep holes are best because they offer the greatest range of view.

 Do you have a cell phone in case of cut telephone wires?

 Even if you don’t use a cell phone as your primary means of communication, having one handy is a good safety and security precaution.
-Some criminals will cut phone lines before they enter the home, so having a charged cell phone to call for help can benefit you.
+Some thieves will cut phone lines before they enter the home, so having a charged cell phone to call for help can benefit you.

 Do you have a neighbor who has a spare set of keys to your home?